-For a Unisense CAL300 calibration chamber, 5 minutes of bubbling at a rate of 5 l per minute is sufficient time to achieve 99 % of the concentration.
+See Table 1 for more values of the solubility.
+For a Unisense CAL300 calibration chamber.
+5 minutes of bubbling at a rate of 5 l per minute is sufficient time to achieve 99 % of the concentration.
 If the equipment (gas mixture controller) is available, this method can be convenient, as you can switch between different constant hydrogen conditions without changing the water.
-Use the solubility table (Table 1), or the H2 calculator in the SensorTrace software to find the correct mixture at temperatures other than 20°C. To obtain correct concentrations, the headspace above the water in the calibration chamber must be closed except for a hole only slightly larger than the microsensor shaft.
+Use the solubility table (Table 1) to find the correct mixture at temperatures other than 20 °C. To obtain correct concentrations. the headspace above the water in the calibration chamber must be closed except for a hole only slightly larger than the microsensor shaft.
 This effectively prevents ambient air from entering the vessel.
-We recommend the CAL300 Calibration Chamber for calibrations.
+We recommend the CAI 300 Calibration Chamber for calibrations.

-2. Add a defined volume of hydrogen-saturated water to a defined volume of water in a calibration chamber.
-For instance, 1 ml of H2 saturated water contains 0,805 μmol at 20°C (see Table 1), or the H2 calculator in the SensorTrace software, and to obtain water with a hydrogen concentration of 10 μM, 3.08 ml hydrogen-saturated water should be added to a total volume of 246,9 ml hydrogen free water in the calibration
+2. Add a defined volume of hydrogensaturated water to a defined volume of water in a calibration chamber.
+For instance, 1 ml of H2 saturated water contains 0,805 μmol at 20 °C (see Table 1), and to obtain water with a hydrogen concentration of 10 μM, 3.08 ml hydrogen-saturated water should be added to a total volume of 246,9 ml hydrogen free water in the calibration chamber.
+After the addition of hydrogensaturated water to the calibration chamber mix it thoroughly by moving the sensor in its protection tube up and down for a few seconds and read the signal when it is stable.
+Do not stir bubbles into the water or mix by bubbling, as this will remove hydrogen from the water.
+A magnetic stirrer